NoxObscuro/Interactive-Document-Tagging/README.md

 uses so-called *Sentence Transformers*, which by default use the first 512 tokens and generate vectors with several hundred dimensions.

-2. **Dimension Reduction**: In order to cluster the documents in a senseful way, the vectors generated in the previous step have to be transformed into a smaller, here two-dimensional, vector space.
+2. **Dimension Reduction**: In order to cluster the documents in a meaningful way, the vectors generated in the previous step have to be transformed into a smaller, here two-dimensional, vector space.
 For this purpose, `UMAP` (**U**niform **M**anifold **A**pproximation and **P**rojection) is used because, according to the author of